Mario De La Garza

 Before coming to Southern Methodist University, Dr. De La Garza spent three years teaching and advising students in the counselor education program at the University of Southern Maine.
 At USM, he advised all students in the program studying to become school counselors.
 While in Maine, he taught the following courses: Orientation to the Counseling Profession, School Guidance Programs and Services, The Practice of School Counseling, Fundamentals of Counseling Theories, Fundamentals of Counseling Skills, and Internship in Counselor Education.

-Dr. De La Garza is a member of the American Counseling Association, the American School Counselor Association, the Association for Counselor Education and Supervision, and the Association for Child and Adolescent Counseling.
+Dr. De La Garza is a member of the American Counseling Association, the Association for Counselor Education and Supervision, the Texas Counseling Association, and the Texas Association for Counselor Education and Supervision.